 Mail number 1: The first email gently nudges the user to get back to the product.
 The tone is friendly and casual:

 Mail number 2: It switches from soft-selling to hard-selling, encouraging users to subscribe to a plan.
 A compelling subject line and the insertion of a call-to-action button allows users to understand how to proceed next:

 Mail number 3: This re-engagement email throws light on important information such as the fact that the user’s trial has expired and talks about what data is still saved.
 Similar to the previous email, this one too has a compelling subject line and call-to-action (“Subscribe Today”) to help reel the user in:

 Key takeaway: Drip campaigns are an extremely effective way of keeping your customers engaged throughout the customer journey while boosting customer happiness and satisfaction.
 They serve as a window of opportunity to keep your customers informed and entertained of the brand’s offerings as well as new updates.

 Your B2B customers today don’t mind helping themselves out if they can.
 In other words, empowering customers with the right kind of self-service support can allow your company to provide efficient, competent, and quick customer service.
 So what can you do to cater to your customer’s high-touch and dynamic demands in real-time?
 Simple, Include chatbot while crafting your customer service strategy.

-When it comes to using a chatbot for customer support, you can integrate it with a useful and in-depth knowledge base, complete with frequently asked questions (FAQs), important documentation, how-to guides, video tutorials, etc. As shown in the image below:
+When it comes to using a chatbot for customer support (Acquire and Zendesk are both great options), you can integrate it with a useful and in-depth knowledge base, complete with frequently asked questions (FAQs), important documentation, how-to guides, video tutorials, etc. As shown in the image below:

 Key takeaway: Chatbots act as a handy virtual agent that can answer customer queries 24x7x365.
 They can be trained to provide accurate and relevant information at the click of a button and cater to your customer’s queries on the fly.